ACoolmanTelicent/ACoolmanTelicent/README.md

 We shouldn't be patting ourselves on the back for creating documentation, we should be celebrating how/when our teammates achieve outcomes

 Idle thought: I'd really love a file watched on yarn.lock that give me a big notification saying "Yo, you just changed yarn.lock"

+# On development primitives

+- **Commit messages**: although relatively permanent, don't self-surface (especially when squashed), and not accessible to non-engineers.
+Don't over rely.
+- **Unit tests**: Much more worth if done with T.D.D, but T.D.D depends on clear requirements.
+It is still worth writing tests after the fact.